Principal And Interest: Mortgage Payment Basics

-Consider budgeting some extra money each month to make an extra payment toward your principal balance.
-Be sure to tell your lender you want the extra payment to go toward principal only.
+You might consider budgeting some extra money each month to make an additional principal payment toward your principal balance.
+Be sure to tell your lender that you want the extra payment to go toward the principal only.

 Your monthly mortgage payment has two parts: principal and interest.
 Your principal is the amount that you borrow from a lender.
-The interest is extra money that goes to your lender in exchange for giving you a loan.
+The interest is the cost of borrowing that money.

-Most lenders calculate interest in terms of annual percentage rate (APR) that you pay per year.
 Your monthly mortgage payment may also include property taxes and insurance.
-If it does, the lender holds a percentage of your monthly payment in an escrow account.
+If it does, your lender holds a percentage of your monthly payment in an escrow account.

 Your mortgage payment usually stays the same every month.
-If you choose a mortgage with an adjustable interest rate or you make extra payments on your loan, your payment can change.
+If you choose a mortgage with an adjustable interest rate or if you make extra payments on your loan, your monthly payments can change.

 If you’re interested in buying a home, it’s a good idea to start the mortgage process early on in your home buying journey.
 Start your mortgage application online today.

 Viewing 1 - 3 of 3